Muffakham Jah College of Engineering and Technology: Admissions

-For admission to the first year of the four-year degree course in Engineering, candidates must fulfil the eligibility requirements as prescribed by the Government of Andhra Pradesh and the Osmania University.
-Since it is a Muslim minority college 75% of the seats are reserved for Muslims who appear and qualify in the state-level Engineering and Medical Common Entrance Test (EAMCET), The remaining 25% seats are filled by the College Management and NRI (Non-resident Indian) candidates.
+For admission to the first year of the four-year degree course in Engineering, candidates must fulfill the eligibility requirements as prescribed by the Government of Andhra Pradesh and the Osmania University.
+Since it is a Muslim minority college, 75% of the seats are reserved for Muslims who appear and qualify in the state-level Engineering, Agricultural and Pharmacy Common Entrance Test (EAPCET).
+The remaining 25% seats are filled by the College Management and NRI (Non-resident Indian) candidates.
 This allows Indian students who have studied abroad up to high school, and who might find it difficult to compete in the highly competitive entrance tests, to be able to study in the institution.
 The NRI seats require the fee for all four years to be paid in advance, and the fee is generally set upwards of $12,000 (which is about 15–20 times of the fee for other seats).
 The basis of admission is the successful completion of 10+2 years of school education for the NRI seats.

 Courses offered

 MJCET offers undergraduate B.E (Bachelor Of Engineering) programs in Civil Engineering, Computer Science Engineering, Electronics and Communication Engineering, Electronics And Instrumentation Engineering, Electrical and Electronics Engineering, Information Technology, Mechanical Engineering and Mechanical Engineering with a specialization in Production Engineering.

-The postgraduate programs are MCA (Master in Computer Applications) and M.E in CAD/CAM.
+The graduate programs are MCA (Master in Computer Applications) and M.E in CAD/CAM.